 It can be quite a headache deciding where to stay in Seoul, as it is a large city with many prominent districts, each with their own distinct styles and attractions.
 Most tourists choose to stay at Myeongdong, a super popular area that’s great for the usual shopping and eating.
 However, there are many other areas in Seoul that are interesting to stay at too.
 Below are brief descriptions of the respective areas.
 I have also included a map of Seoul at the end of the article for you to get a better sense of the locations.

 If you are planning to stay at an Airbnb, you can click here to redeem a $50 Airbnb discount coupon.
 If you prefer to stay at a hotel, I highly recommend that you check out the reviews and best prices of hotels in Seoul on TripAdvisor.
-This is my site of choice for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
-I also love the fantastic feature where it compares room prices from all the booking partners (Agoda, Expedia, etc) and automatically selects the lowest price for me.
-After some research, we decided to stay at The Plaza Hotel Seoul which was a pretty boutique hotel.
+This is a good site for hotels because it has authentic guest reviews that give me a good idea of the hotel quality.
+I also like the feature where it compares room prices from all the booking partners (Agoda, Expedia, Booking.com, etc) and automatically selects the lowest price for me.
+After some research, we decided to stay at The Plaza Hotel Seoul which is a pretty boutique hotel.

 Myeongdong is arguably the most popular choice for tourists to stay at.
 This is because the area has loads of great food and modern shopping malls, and you can’t really go wrong with staying here.
+However, this bustling district remains vibrant late into the night, so it might disturb your sleep a little.
 You can click here to see the reviews and best prices of Myeongdong hotels.
-However, this bustling district remains vibrant late into the night, so it might disturb your sleep a little.
+I would highly recommend staying at the Aloft Seoul Myeongdong, a new and modern hotel located conveniently near Myeongdong shopping street.
 Read more: 6 Things to Eat in Myeongdong

 We stayed at Seoul Station, which is just two stops away from Myeongdong station.
-Above is the picture of the Airbnb we stayed at.
+Above is the picture of our pretty Airbnb, you can check out our review of it.
 This is an ideal area for people who prefer an area that is more peaceful at night but still within close proximity of Myeongdong.
 Seoul Station is also an interchange that conveniently links to various other subway and bus lines.
 The huge convenience store Lotte Mart is located here, which ensured that we never went hungry at night.
 We bought loads of Korean snacks here too to bring back to Singapore!
-Read more: Review of our Pretty Airbnb in Seoul (Host: Bread)

 Yes, this is the same “Gangnam” as the one in the song “Gangnam Style”.
 This is an upscale district where you will find various high-end hotels.
-The top-ranked hotel in Seoul, the Oakwood Premier Coex Center, is located here.
 A popular area in Gangnam is Garosugil, which is home to an eclectic mix of retail stores, art galleries and artisan cafes.
-In our opinion this is the best area in Seoul to café hop.
+There are lots of awesome cafes here and we had a wonderful time cafe-hopping.
+If you are planning to stay in Garosugil, a great option would be Dormy Inn Premium Seoul Garosugil.
+The hotel location is perfect as it is just round the corner from Garosugil, and a short walk away from Sinsa subway station.
+The hotel rooms are a little small, but it makes up for this with free spa and sauna facilities.

 5 Things to Do at Gangnam